adarshmalapaka/voxl_offboard/README.md

         make px4_sitl_default jmavsim
         ```
     * Launch QGroundControl by double clicking the ```QGroundControl.AppImage``` file.
+    * Perform a take-off of the drone and wait until it reaches a height of 10m.
     * Open another terminal and run the following to launch the offboard node and save the bag data:
         ```
         cd ~/catkin_ws
         catkin_make
         roslaunch offboard hw1.launch savedata:=true
         ```

+        Note: After executing the above roslaunch command, change the mode in QGroundControl from either Hold/Position to Offboard.

 2. To read the generated bag file and plot the corresponding commanded and actual trajectory of the drone:
     ```